Shiva-ragupathy/Shiva-ragupathy/README.md

 ### 🚀 About Me

-🔧 5+ years of experience in Cloud Infrastructure, CI/CD Pipelines, Automation & Monitoring
+🔧 One of experience in Cloud Infrastructure, CI/CD Pipelines, Automation & Monitoring
 ☁️ Hands-on with AWS, Kubernetes, Docker, Jenkins, Terraform, Ansible, and more
 📈 Passionate about improving developer efficiency and reducing deployment times
 🧠 Continuous learner and open-source contributor